1. AN 775: Generating Initial I/O Timing Data for Intel FPGAs

 You can generate initial I/O timing data for Intel FPGA devices using the

 Quartus® Prime software GUI or Tcl commands.
 Initial I/O timing data is

 useful for early pin planning and PCB design.
 You can generate initial timing data for the

-stages.
-Generate timing parameters to help you adjust the timing budget of your design,
+following relevant timing parameters to adjust the design timing budget when considering I/O

 I/O Timing Parameters

 tH Timing Parameters

 - input pin to input register clock delay